 To understand the benefits of a structured settlement, let's take a look at an example of a hypothetical sexual harassment case that resulted in a wrongful termination.
-Through the settlement process, the claimant, Jane Doe, is due to receive \$750,000 from the lawsuit.
+Through the settlement process, the claimant, Jane Doe, a resident of Florida, is due to receive \$750,000 from the lawsuit.